tecolicom/App-ansiecho/README.md

         ansiecho -cRF -f'->%s' -cUD A B C

-    and next one does the same thing for all arguments.
+    Next one does the same thing for all arguments.

         ansiecho -CRF -F'->%s' -CUD A B C